enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - The transport the router uses to talk to subgraphs is completely independent of the transport clients use to talk to the router.
 - The subgraph could be pushing events over HTTP Callback.
 Clients could be receiving them over WebSocket.
 The broadcaster bridges that, transparently.
 - And if we add a new client-facing transport tomorrow, none of the subgraph-facing code has to change.
 We just hook a new fan-out path to the broadcaster.
-- This is what made supporting five protocols actually maintainable instead of a combinatorial nightmare.
 -->

 ---